Please complete the following services request form and someone will be in touch to discuss your project and support needs.

 What is a project manager?

-In general terms, a project manager (PM) is responsible for planning, organizing and directing the completion of a specific project while ensuring the project is completed on time, within budget and within scope.
-In the context of Sponsored Projects at the University, the PM will support the Principal Investigator (PI) in their research efforts by administering the many logistical aspects of the award to assist with timeline or budget amendments, adherence to deadlines, progress reports, etc.
+In general terms, a project manager is responsible for planning, organizing and directing the completion of a specific project while ensuring the project is completed on time, within budget and within scope.
+In the context of grant-funded research at the University, the project manager will support the Principal Investigator (PI) in their research efforts by administering the many logistical aspects of the award to assist with timeline or budget amendments, adherence to deadlines, progress reports, etc.

 What can a project manager do for you?

-- Assist with Scope of Work and Budget amendments to be submitted to the sponsor
+- Scope of work and budget amendments to be submitted to the sponsor

 - General issue and best practice research and resolution